gameblabla/CSE2/README.md

 `WINDOWS=1` | Build for Windows
-`DEBUG_SAVE=1` | Re-enable the ability to drag-and-drop save files onto the window `RENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `RENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `RENDERER=SDLSurface` | Use the software-rendered SDL2 Surface API renderer `RENDERER=Software` | Use the hand-written software renderer
+`DEBUG_SAVE=1` | Re-enable the ability to drag-and-drop save files onto the window `RENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `RENDERER=OpenGLES2` | Use the hardware-accelerated OpenGL ES 2.0 renderer `RENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `RENDERER=SDLSurface` | Use the software-rendered SDL2 Surface API renderer `RENDERER=Software` | Use the hand-written software renderer